Relations Strained Between CIA, Pakistan's ISI

 MARTIN: Christine Fair, of Georgetown, agrees and thinks Pakistan may be using the Davis case to gain the upper hand.

-Ms. CHRISTINE FAIR: In contrast, the ISI sees these groups as existential assets, and so this is where our two countries are at absolute loggerheads.
-Theres really no way of finessing this fundamental difference.
+MARTIN: In contrast, the ISI sees these groups as existential assets, and so this is where our two countries are at absolute loggerheads.
+There's really no way of finessing this fundamental difference.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.